 This briefing paper gives answers to some common questions on Ofsted inspections of state-funded schools in England.
 It looks at the practicalities of inspection and the implications of Ofsted gradings.
 It also provides information on current topical issues in inspection.Jump to full report >>

-This briefing provides background on Ofsted inspections of state-funded schools in England, and looks at recent developments in school inspection.
-It covers FAQs including:
+This briefing provides background on Ofsted inspections of state-funded schools in England, and looks at recent developments in this area.
+It covers issues such as:

 Ofsted inspects all maintained and academy schools in England, and around half of independent schools, against the relevant inspection framework.
 It also inspects other services, including childcare, social care and further education.

-In line with the Education and Adoption Act 2016, an inadequate overall grading of a maintained school triggers the mandatory issue of an academy order, to convert the school to sponsored academy status.
+In line with the Education and Adoption Act 2016, an inadequate overall grading of a maintained school triggers the mandatory issue of an academy order.